 Frequently asked questions

-generating clean, affordable energy to power up to 1.54 million average NSW homes each year
+• generating clean, affordable energy to power over 1 million average NSW homes each year

 Project construction